 While you can find other PDF plugins that let you turn a static web page into a PDF, the benefit of using the approach in this post is that you can use WordPress to generate a unique PDF from any data.

 Potential Use Cases for Your WordPress PDF Generator

 The great thing about setting up your WordPress PDF generator using this method is that you’ll have total flexibility for how you generate PDFs.

-You’ll be able to fully customize your PDF generation forms to collect as much (or as little) information as needed.
+Customization of your PDF generation forms is easy, allowing you to collect as much (or as little) information as needed.
 Then, you can automatically insert that information into a pre-styled PDF document so that it has a standard PDF format.

 This approach makes a great option for:

 - Contracts and other legal documents — you can even have users digitally sign your PDF and include their signature in the finished PDF file.

 - Bureaucratic forms — save time on paperwork by making it easier for people to fill out forms.
 Instead of writing forms by hand, they can enter data in a user-friendly web form and automatically generate a finished PDF.

 - Applications — collect as much information as needed from applicants and then turn it all into a PDF.

 - Receipts — you can create an eCommerce payment form with Gravity Forms and then generate a PDF document receipt for people who make a purchase.
 You can even sync your form and PDF generator with WooCommerce.